soc-ucsd/SpecBM/README.md

 Spectral Bundle Method- Primal and Dual formulation

-To run the file, please remember to install SeDuMi and Mosek.
+Note: the code requires the installation of [Sedumi](https://sedumi.ie.lehigh.edu/) and Mosek.